Katsutami7moto/programming-salaries/README.md

 # programming-salaries
-Count average salaries for programmer jobs by different languages
+Count average salaries for programmer jobs by different languages.

 ### How to install